Light, a basic need

 Photosynthesis

 We know that plants need light.
 But do we really know and understand why?
-In fact, by capturing light, plants actually produce their fuel, their food!
-The equation is quite simple, lack of light = lack of food.
+In fact, by capturing light, plants actually produce their own fuel, their own food!
+The equation is quite simple: lack of light = lack of food.

 Let's look at this in more detail, but simply.

-Plants are made up of plant cells in which various organelles (components) interact with each other.
+Plants are made up of plant cells in which various organelles (components) are bathed in interaction with each other.
 Among these organelles: chloroplasts.
-Chloroplasts, through their chlorophyll content, are responsible for the physiological process of photosynthesis by which plants use light energy and transform it into another energy, this time chemical.
-Indeed, with the process of photosynthesis, plants have the formidable capacity to take the energy given to them by light to transform water (H 2 O) and carbon dioxide (CO 2 ) (captured by the stomata of their leaves and by their roots) in sugars (carbohydrates) and oxygen (O 2 ).
+Chloroplasts, due to their chlorophyll content, are responsible for the physiological process of photosynthesis by which plants use light energy and transform it into another energy, this time chemical.
+Indeed, with the process of photosynthesis, plants have the formidable capacity to take the energy given to them by light to transform water (H 2 O) and carbon dioxide (CO 2 ) (captured by the stomata of their leaves and by their roots) into sugars (carbohydrates) and oxygen (O 2 ).

 The process of photosynthesis and cellular activity in plants could be explained in more detail, but for our purposes here we will limit ourselves to these explanations.